 Mary Ann Hogan

 The late Mary Ann Hogan was an award-winning journalist and teacher whose credits included The New York Times, The Washington Post, the San Francisco Chronicle, the Oakland Tribune, and Mother Jones magazine.
 She specialized in personal essays, and for six years was syndicated by the Los Angeles Times.
-She lectured nationally on writing through the American Press Institute and the Poynter Institute for Media Studies.
+She lectured nationally on writing through the American Press Institute and the Poynter Institute for Media Studies, and was a newsroom writing coach at the South Florida Sun Sentinel and for the Freedom Forum’s Chips Quinn Scholars Program for Diversity in Journalism.
 She taught writing at San Francisco State University, Palm Beach State College, and Florida Atlantic University, where she earned a Master of Fine Arts in creative nonfiction.

 Praise for Circle Way

 San Francisco Chronicle Datebook

 “History, poetry, art, and family come together in Mary Ann Hogan’s loving exploration of her journalist father’s life.
 Her quest to understand this gifted and complicated man is a delight to read, leaving us with a rich portrait of not one, but two consequential lives.”

 Judy Woodruff, anchor and managing editor, PBS NewsHour